toddwseattle/cs-394-lab-01-ts-template/README.md

 ## Lab Requirements

-all this code should be written in the `tasks.ts` file
+all this code should be written in the `tasks.ts` file.  **no other files should need to be modified for this lab**.

 ### Part 1: Define Type Structures
 1. Create interfaces for different task types: